JuliSC/SI-Course-Repo/README.md

 # SI Course Repo

-A repo containing solutions to assignments from the System Integration course.
+A repo containing notes and solutions to assignments from the System Integration course.